 If you have a Smart TV, then you can skip this step.
 If you don’t have a smart TV, then you will need a small device to help you stream your favorite TV shows to your TV.
-Here are a

 How to Cut Cable TV – Devices you need:

 These devices will help you get alternatives to cable TV so you can stream your favorite TV shows.
 I wanted to give you a list of them all, so you can pick the one you like the best.

-1. Amazon Fire TV and Amazon Fire Stick.
+1. Amazon Fire Stick

-The Amazon Fire Stick is a smaller device with less storage, but it is portable (so you can take it when you visit Grandma and Grandpa or to a hotel) and less costly.
-The Amazon fire stick will cost about $50 less up front.
-I have one and we love it when we travel.
+The Amazon Fire Stick is a smaller device with less storage but it is portable.
+This makes it easy to take it when you visit Grandma and Grandpa or to a hotel when traveling.

-Amazon has several on sale and almost every loves their Roku.
+Amazon has several on sale and almost everyone loves their Roku.
 I bought one for my father a few years ago for Christmas and he still loves it for streaming TV.

-3. Blu-ray player with WIFI.
+3. Blu-ray player with WIFI

-It’s pretty neat, though, if you’re an Apple fan; it’s got a Siri remote with a touch surface, and easy access to the App store).
+It’s pretty neat, though, if you’re an Apple fan; it’s got a Siri remote with a touch surface, and easy access to the App store.
 If you are an Apple Fan, like my family, then I think you will really love this option.

 Alternatives to Cable TV: